mickaelgermemont/AttendanceCoin/README.md

 MVP Sucess rules for next week (August 13th 2018)
 - a contract
 - deploy on testnet
-- distribution? to people who submitted issue or commented in issues on github?
+- distribution? to people who submitted issue or commented in issues on github? active on the slack also gets rewards?

 Subjects for later
 - how to make it worthwhile to own?